nitrix/imgui-go/README.md

 The sources for it are located here [example/example.go](example/example.go).

-## Status
+## Progress

-Still very much a proof-of-concept.
-It's missing the GitHub actions + binaries for linux and mac.
+The bindings are written manually on an "as-needed" basis.
-The bindings are also written manually on a need basis.
+The GLFW API is kept intentionally compatible with `github.com/go-gl/glfw`.

 ## Important

-You're limited to using OpenGL and GLFW.
-The glfw bindings have to the ones provided in this repo as popular alternatives (like `github.com/go-gl/glfw`) aren't recent enough for the imgui backends to work and will panic at runtime on unknown enums.
+You're currently limited to using the OpenGL and GLFW backends.
+The GLFW window must be created with this library because the backends rely on recently added enums that not all other popular bindings support.

 ## Maintainers